higherordinal/FlavorConnect/DEPLOYMENT_GUIDE.md

 - [ ] Test all major functionality after deployment
 - [ ] Verify all CSS and JS files are loading correctly
 - [ ] Check for any hardcoded URLs and update them
-- [ ] Ensure favorites.js utility is configured for Heroku API
 - [ ] Verify CORS configuration on Heroku API
+- [ ] Check PHP version and required extensions
+- [ ] Validate .htaccess configurations

-## 8. Troubleshooting Common Issues
+## 9. Troubleshooting Common Issues

 ### 500 Server Error